Fitting Gaussians with Missing Observations

 February 5, 2026

-using LinearAlgebra, StatsBase, StatsModels, LogExpFunctions, Random, Distributions
+using LinearAlgebra, StatsBase, StatsModels, LogExpFunctions, Random, Distributions, CairoMakie

 Say you want to fit a multivariate Normal distribution to some data.